GSA-TTS/terraform-cloudgov/README.md

 ### cg_space

-Creates a new cloud.gov space, such as when creating an egress space.
+Creates a new cloud.gov space, such as when creating an egress space, and outputs the `space_id` for use elsewhere.

 `managers`, `developers`, and `deployers` are all optional, but you probably want to set at least one of them, depending on your use case.